Steve Martini: Writing career

 In the mid-1980s Martini began his fiction-writing career.
 His first attempt at a novel, The Simeon Chamber, was represented by an agent and sold to the New York publisher D.I.
 Fine within two weeks of its submission.
 It was published in 1987.
 Compelling Evidence, his second novel, introduced his series character, attorney Paul Madriani, and was published by G.P.
 Putnam & Sons.
 A national bestseller, the novel earned Martini a critical and popular following.
 It was followed quickly by New York Times bestsellers Prime Witness, Undue Influence, The Judge, and The Attorney, each featuring the series character Madriani and his contrarian and irrepressible law partner, Harry Hinds.

 The List, published in 1997, a novel and thriller about the commercial book publishing industry, was the first Martini novel to depart from the series characters since the author reached the best sellers list.
 Critical Mass, his next novel published in 1998, continued the departure from the courtroom as well as the Madriani series, though it involved a lawyer protagonist and was well within the legal-thriller genre.
 Critical Mass addressed issues of terrorism and the threat from weapons of mass destruction two years before the events of 9/11.
 It was a topic to which Martini would return in later years.

 Other novels by Martini include: The Jury, The Arraignment, Double Tap, Shadow of Power, Guardian of Lies, The Rule of Nine, and Trader of Secrets.

-To date, two network mini-series have been produced and broadcast based on Martini’s works, Undue Influence by CBS, and The Judge on NBC.
+To date, two network mini-series have been produced and broadcast based on Martini's works, Undue Influence by CBS, and The Judge on NBC.

-Since the 2016 release of Martini's last book Blood Flag, no recent updates regarding any new books or new works in the pipeline have been posted on his website.
+Since the 2016 release of Blood Flag, no updates regarding any new books or new works in the pipeline have been posted on Martini's website.
 A new book due out in 2017, The Secret Partner, was shown on websites that list upcoming releases, but after multiple changes in its release date, it has been shown with no release date information since 2019.

 Personal life

 Steve Martini was previously married to the former Wanda Leah Martini, now Leah Martini-Puhlman.
 They have one daughter.
+Mr. Martini is currently married to Chatngoen Chuangchai Martini.
 Steve Martini currently resides in northwest Washington state but spends much of his time in Latin America and Southeast Asia where he writes, travels and acquires research and color for future works.